BCCDC-PHL/bioinflow/README.md

 #### Introduction

 This pipeline uses [ART](https://doi.org/10.1093/bioinformatics/btr708) to generate simulated reads from an input fasta file.
-Given a fasta and primer bed file, ampliclone will generate amplicon-specific reads.
+Given a fasta and primer bed file, the pipeline will generate amplicon-specific reads.
 Optionally, the user can provide a CSV file specifying individual amplicon depths.
 If not specified, amplicon reads will be generated in equal proportions based on the supplied depth parameter.

 ```mermaid
 flowchart TD